aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 First let's spin up a development environment with all the dependencies we'll need.
 Click the button below to open this repository in a GitPod workspace.
-You'll want to open it in a new tab so you can come back to the next step once it finished starting up.
+You'll want to open it in a new tab so you can come back to the next step once it finishes starting up.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/aws-samples/how-to-write-more-correct-software-workshop)